 A visual journalism associate degree program combines technology and art to prepare students for careers in storytelling using various mediums, such as photography, websites and film.
 Learn what this type of program entails, the kinds of courses you can take and your potential career options.
-Schools offering Journalism degrees can also be found in these popular choices.

 What Does a Visual Journalism Associate Degree Program Entail?

 While programs in visual journalism at the associate level are rare, you may be able to find some by searching for visual communications associate programs or journalism associate programs with an emphasis in visual journalism.